Structured Chemistry Reasoning with Large Language Models: Introduction

+On the other hand, however, more complex chemistry reasoning problems still pose significant challenges to frontier LLMs like GPT-4.
+As shown in Figure~\ref{fig:intro}b, a complex problem requires not only understanding individual concepts (e.g., molecule property) as in previous tasks, but rather their rich dynamic interactions in different contexts, involving extensive domain knowledge (e.g., chemical formulae\footnote{``Formulae" and ``formulas" are both correct plurals of ``formula'', with ``formulae'' being preferred in scientific writing, per Garner's Modern English Usage.}), precise scientific computing, and compositional step-by-step reasoning.
+As a result, LLMs are prone to different forms of errors when solving these problems, such as applying incorrect knowledge, making miscalculations, or following flawed reasoning processes, as illustrated in Figure~\ref {fig:intro}c.

+Interestingly, as shown in Figure~\ref{fig:intro-error} and discussed in Section~\ref{sec:analysis}, LLMs oftentimes have encoded necessary knowledge for a given chemistry problem.
+The key shortfall, however, lies in the absence of a sophisticated reasoning structure that helps elicit the relevant knowledge from the LLMs, and guides them to perform precise step-by-step reasoning with the knowledge.

-In this paper, we introduce a new reasoning structure that guides LLMs to solve complex chemistry problems.
-Our approach, \ours, explicitly decomposes the reasoning into {\bf three phases}: In the {\it first} phase, the LLM focuses on generating essential chemical formulae needed for the problem of interest.
-The formulae provide a solid basis for the LLM to do grounded reasoning in subsequent phases.
+Motivated by this, we introduce \ours, a simple yet effective reasoning strategy providing structured guidance for LLMs to solve complex chemistry problems. \ours explicitly decomposes the reasoning into three phases: In the {\it first} phase, the LLM focuses on generating essential chemical formulae needed for the problem.
+The formulae knowledge provides a solid basis for the LLM to do grounded reasoning in subsequent phases.
 The {\it second} phase involves the LLM conducting a detailed, step-by-step reasoning based on the identified formulae, leading to a preliminary answer to the problem.
-The {\it third} phase then performs iterative review-and-refinement for the final high-confidence answer.
-Specifically, in each iteration, the LLM is instructed to revise the formulae and reasoning steps from the previous iteration, and crucially, estimates a confidence score on the revision.
-Only a high-confidence revision is accepted for further refinement in the next iteration.
-The confidence assessment ensures each iteration makes meaningful progress for improving the answer.
+The {\it third} phase then performs {\it confidence-based} review-and-refinement for the final answer.
+Crucially, the refinement process differs from recent self-verification methods \cite{DBLP:journals/corr/abs-2303-17651, weng2022large} which rely solely on prompting and can sometimes yield unreliable results (Section~\ref{sec:analysis}).
+Instead, our approach explicitly estimates a confidence score for each revision, and iteratively enhances the confidence level towards a final high-quality answer.